Last Updated on December 8, 2023 by Sharon Advik

 According to Nikon, the D3300’s top burst speed is 5 fps at full resolution, an increase over the previous model.

-The camera consistently maintained this fps in every compression setting we tried, which is terrific news.
+The camera consistently maintained this fps in every compression setting, which is terrific news.

 Unfortunately, it only stays at that speed for 5 or 6 frames.
 There was a slight test delay when images were written to the card.